Zenan Chen, a.k.a Alan,

 - Investigating the Coordination of Functionality Richness, First-party Content Quality, and Revenue-sharing on Digital Platforms

 — with Soumya Sen 5-minute Ignite Talk @ BU Platform Symposium 2022

 - Dynamics of User Preference in the Broadband Market: Implications on the pricing, provision, and coverage

 - Attendance Tracking Apps and Academic Performance: Evidence from a Field Study

 Methods & Skills

-Alan is native to a wide range of machine learning & data analytics methods and tools, including Python, R, Stata, Mathematica, and many popular data science packages.
+I am native to a wide range of machine learning & data analytics methods and tools, including Python, R, Stata, Mathematica, and many other popular data science tools and packages.

-He loves contributing to the open-source community.
-He helps fix bugs in data-science-related pakcages and develops open-source tools on Github.
+I love contributing to the open-source community.
+I help fix bugs in data-science-related pakcages and develops open-source tools on Github.

-He first taught Exploratory & Predictive Analytics, a 4000 level undergraduate course, in Fall 2020.
-He always tries to engage with students and help students to think actively.
-He was welcomed by students, scoring 4.7/5 on RateMyProfessor and 5.23/6 in the official SRT.
+I first taught Exploratory & Predictive Analytics, a 4000 level undergraduate course, in Fall 2020.
+I always try to engage with students and help students to think actively.
+I was welcomed by students, scoring 4.7/5 on RateMyProfessor and 5.23/6 in the official SRT.

-Alan is also a long-time teaching assistant of the acclaimed Master of Business Analytics (MSBA) program at Carlson School of Management.
-He also gave a guest lecture on Natural Language Processing in an MBA class.
+I am also a long-time teaching assistant of the acclaimed Master of Business Analytics (MSBA) program at Carlson School of Management.
+In addition, I gave a guest lecture on Natural Language Processing in an MBA class.